Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Flows and nonflows

-In System B ``Flows'' are associated with one or more cylindrical multipoles.
-Non-graphical numerical methods (NGNM) {\em based on physical assumptions} are developed to extract multipole amplitudes $v_m$ interpreted to represent ``flows.''
+In System B ``flows'' are associated with one or more cylindrical multipoles.
+Various NGNM analyses {\em based on physical assumptions} are developed to extract multipole amplitudes $v_m$ interpreted to represent flows.
 The methods rely on a common assumption that ``flows'' can be modeled by cosines.
-NGNM methods (the fit models) do not recognized the existence of a SS (jet) peak in correlation data or the contributions that the SS peak must make to NGNM multipole amplitudes $v_m$.
+Most NGNM methods (the fit models) do not recognized the existence of a SS 2D (jet) peak in correlation data or the contributions that the SS peak must make to NGNM multipole amplitudes $v_m$.
 But the SS peak is the dominant source of ``nonflow'' in published $v_m$ measurements.
-The network of $v_m$ methods and assumptions is complex and changeable.
+The system of $v_m$ methods and assumptions is complex and changeable.
 System B is represented by Data = ``flow'' + ``nonflow'' + ``other'' (``other'' represents structure independent of the $v_m$ ``flow'' multipole of interest) and is the basis for analysis in Ref.~\cite{eplane} and other dihadron correlation studies based on {\em ZYAM subtraction}~\cite{tzyam}.